undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 What to do

-Walk or cycle the Rožmberk Pond dyke and the flat Třeboňsko cycle network — quiet, level, and ideal for unhurried day-rides between ponds.
-In autumn, attend a výlov: watch the netting from the dykes, treating it as the working harvest it is rather than a spectacle.
+Walk or cycle the Rožmberk Pond dyke and the flat Třeboňsko cycle network: level day-rides between ponds, with little traffic.
+In autumn, attend a výlov and watch the netting from the dykes; it is a working harvest, so treat it as one, not as a spectacle.
 Take a peat-bath or spa treatment at one of the historic spa houses, the slow, restorative reason the town exists in its modern form.
 Stroll the Renaissance square and chateau, then cross to the Schwarzenberg tomb (Schwarzenberská hrobka) in its park across the Svět pond.
-Birdwatchers should give the wetlands time — this is a biosphere reserve and Ramsar wetland of international importance, rich in waterfowl.
+Birdwatchers should give the wetlands time.
+This is a biosphere reserve and a Ramsar wetland of international importance, rich in waterfowl.

 How to travel here